WHAT A CHARACTER!

 Character Charades

-- Build excitement in the classroom with a game of Character Charades.
-Use this as an anticipatory set to the entire unit or an individual lesson, or a quick review at the end of a unit.
-Students choose a character’s name and act out that character without using words.
+- Build classroom excitement with a game of Character Charades.
+Use this as an anticipatory set to the entire unit, an individual lesson, or a quick review at the end of a unit.
+Students choose a character's name and act it out without using words.
 The team or student who guesses the correct character gets a point.
 Use familiar literary characters or popular characters from TV shows or movies.
 During a discussion after the game, talk about how students knew how to act or how they knew which character to guess.

 Character Selfies